om-arya/T.O.M/README.md

 <!-- ACKNOWLEDGMENTS -->
 <a id="acknowledgments"></a>
 ## Acknowledgments 💙
-Special thanks to our development team!
+Special thanks to our core development team!
 - Stephen Wu
 - Om Arya
 - Hasan Ege